 The first stop was the Burke firehouse.
 The firefighters were so moved by the lunches that they gave the volunteers a tour of the station.
 As one of the firefighters explained, people usually only visit the fire stations to entertain their children or take a tour.
 But rarely do people stop by to spend time with the firefighters and thank them for their hard work.
 The volunteers’ gesture even brought him to tears as he thanked the Church of God.

 Next was the Centreville station.
 When volunteers arrived, the firefighters were outside the station raising funds for the Muscular Dystrophy Association, which provides children with crutches and wheelchairs.
 The lunches were like the perfect delivery.

 The West Springfield station was the next stop.
 The firefighters were grateful to the members as they wished they could always have such calm and peaceful moments at the station.
-And the last stop was the Fairfax station, where the firefighters warmly welcomed volunteers with smiling faces.
+The last stop was the Fairfax station, where the firefighters warmly welcomed volunteers with smiling faces.

 Though it seemed like a small gesture, even Fox 5 DC covered the news.
 Hoping to encourage more volunteerism in our communities, one of the volunteers explained the purpose behind their community service.

 “I was just very grateful to see how much effort the members of the fire departments make for their communities,” said Brittney Drake, a Church of God volunteer.
 “I’m thankful for this opportunity.”